donaldtbrown/FinalProject/README.md

 # FinalProject

-FinalProject
-About project - did what I could, tried to find online help for weeks to figure out how to get it working.
+About project - I did what I could, I tried to find online help for weeks to figure out how to get it working.
 Some code is incomplete in submission.